-I’m writing a bi-weekly column for YES!
-Magazine, sharing my views on various topics that make the headlines, within the context of the “Living Earth Economy” frame.
+In his column for YES!
+Magazine, David shares his views on various topics that make the headlines, within the context of the “Living Earth Economy” frame.
 We repost them here, with permission (newest first).

 A New Zealand River Has Human Rights.
 Now, Will Modern Law Come to Its Senses?